 Before the foreword, preface, and introduction, are the title page, copyright page, dedication, and table of contents.
 This content and pages are considered to be part of the front matter.
-Front matter is numbered with Roman numerals: i, ii, iii, iv, v, etc. If you choose to do an acknowledgment page, it is generally page 1 of the text, other wise you will begin with chapter 1 on page 1.
-All pages in the text of a book are numbered with Arabic numerals: 1, 2, 3, etc.
+Front matter uses Roman numerals: i, ii, iii, iv, v, etc. If you choose to do an acknowledgment page, it is generally page 1 of the text, otherwise you will begin with chapter 1 on page 1.
+All pages in the text of a book use Arabic numerals: 1, 2, 3, etc.

 Note the spelling!
 It is a foreword, not a forward, meaning words that come in the forefront of a book.
 It is a right-hand page.